 Skincare for Pregnant and Breastfeeding Mothers

-Pregnant and breastfeeding women still need their beauty fix, especially now that their bodies are undergoing hormonal changes that come with the birth of a new life.
-Occasionally, these hormonal changes can increase acne breakout, photosensitivity, and hyperpigmentation.
-While there are a lot of products on the market that can help regulate and even eliminate these concerns, certain ingredients should be avoided during the pregnancy because they are potentially harmful to babies.
+The expectant and breastfeeding mama needs her beauty fix too, especially now that she is going through hormonal changes that come with the birth of a new life.
+Such hormonal changes can cause acne, photosensitivity, and hyperpigmentation.
+While there are a lot of products that can help with these concerns, certain ingredients should be avoided because they are potentially harmful to babies.
 Here are some that you should avoid:

 Retinol, also known as Vitamin A1, increases cell turnover and fades signs of aging.
-However, this ingredient is not safe for pregnancy and is known to increase risk of birth defects, disabilities, premature births and/or miscarriages.
-As Vitamin A1 is found secreted in breastmilk, doctors also avoid prescribing products with retinoid active ingredients.
+However, it is not safe for pregnancy and known to increase risk of birth defects, premature births and miscarriage.
+As Vitamin A1 is found secreted in breastmilk, doctors also avoid prescribing products with retinoid active ingredients to breastfeeding moms.

-Sun protection is essential during pregnancy, particularly because many pregnant women become more prone to melasma and skin discoloration.
-However, chemical sunscreens such as oxybenzone, octocrylene, octisalate can be systemically absorbed through the blood stream, and oxybenzone has been linked to rare birth defect Hirschsprung's disease.
-Hence, it is suggested to replace chemical sunscreens with a safer and more environmentally friendlier option that is available in physical or mineral sunblock.
+Sun protection is important as many pregnant women become more prone to hyperpigmenation.
+However, chemical sunscreens such as oxybenzone, octocrylene, octisalate can be systemically absorbed through the blood stream.
+Furthemore, oxybenzone has been linked to rare birth defect known as Hirschsprung's disease.
+Hence, it makes sense to replace chemical sunscreens with a safer and environmentally friendlier option such as physical (mineral) sunblock.